Transit of Phobos from Mars: Transit

 The data in the tables below is generated using JPL Horizons.
 There is some small discrepancy with the times reported for the series of images above.
 This may be due to imprecision in the ephemeris data used by JPL Horizons; also the JPL Horizons data gives local apparent solar time while the times reported above are probably some form of mean solar time (and therefore some of the discrepancy would be due to the Martian equivalent of the equation of time).

+March 5, 2024: NASA released images of transits of the moon Deimos, the moon Phobos and the planet Mercury as viewed by the Perseverance rover on the planet Mars.

 Images of the shadow

 Viewed from orbit, the penumbral shadow of Phobos can be seen to move rapidly over the Martian surface.
 This shadow on the Martian surface has been photographed on many occasions by Mars Global Surveyor.

 Viking 1

 In the 1970s, the Viking 1 Lander and Orbiter photographed the shadow as well.
 The Lander detected the penumbral shadow of Phobos passing across it.

 This was detected only as a slight dimming of the ambient light; the Viking 1 Lander camera did not image the Sun.
 The shadow took about 20 seconds to pass over the Lander, moving at about 2 km/s.
 The shadow was simultaneously imaged from the Viking 1 Orbiter, which permitted locating the position of the lander in the orbiter pictures.